 My sanity is intact (just!) by not having a limit on screen time

 Sometimes I need a break.
 Daisy is a very smart girl, and as such, she spends almost all of her day asking to help me with every chore I complete, or wanting to work with me if I need to get work done.
 I’m happy to oblige and help her learn, but sometimes I need a break.

-We can bond while using the tablet together
+We can bond while spending time together

-I meet my daughter’s needs while she is on the tablet
+I meet my children’s needs

 For me I think to limit screen time would just put another unnecessary bit of pressure on myself.
 Some days Daisy won’t use the tablet at all.
 On other days she may use it for 2 or 3 hours throughout the day.

 I always make sure that we spend lots of time together, enjoy crafts and lots of activities and that my girls don’t just sit like zombies all day.